 - The Task Force also conducts three off-site food banks monthly at low-income senior housing units, providing food/hygiene assistance to senior citizens in need.

-- Utility Assistance: The agency provided $127,585 in utility assistance (heat, electric, water) to clients with shut-off notices in in 2016 (368 unduplicated households some needing help with multiple utility bills).
+- Utility Assistance: The agency provided $127,585 in utility assistance (heat, electric, water) to clients with shut-off notices in in 2017 (368 unduplicated households, some needing help with multiple utility bills).

-- Emergency Overnight Lodging: The Task Force provided $13,934 in assistance (325 nights of lodging) in 2016.
+- Emergency Overnight Lodging: The Task Force provided $13,934 in assistance (325 nights of lodging) last year.
 In conjunction with the Police and Sheriff’s Departments, the Task Force provides vouchers for emergency lodging for homeless or transient individuals and families.

-- Clothing, Household Items: The Task Force distributed items from Treasures on Park Street in 2016 valued at $189,395.
-Clients may shop for free in the thrift store for clothing, shoes, household items, and furniture.
+- Clothing, Household Items: The Task Force distributed items from Treasures on Park Street in 2017 valued at $189,395.
+Clients may “shop” for free in the thrift store for clothing, shoes, household items, and furniture.

 - ID Documentation: The Task Force assists clients in securing the documentation needed for housing applications, school, and social services, including Colorado State IDs, birth certificates, etc. The agency also assists with GED fees.